 You can use a smart phone, iPad/tablet, or computer with a camera.
 If you are using a tablet or phone you may need to download the Google Meet app.
 You will receive an invitation link via email, which will have a meeting code - this meeting code is linked to your session.
 If you do not have a device for audio & visual capabilities, we can also have a session via a phone call.

 What is this going to cost?

 IT COULD BE FREE!!!
-Most insurance plans are covering tele-health services at this time.
-We are in-network with CareFirst BCBS; Aetna; and Cigna.
+Some insurance plans are still covering tele-health services at this time.
+We are in-network with BCBS - CareFirst of Maryland; Aetna; and Cigna.
 We will also bill if you have an out of network plan.
 Your benefits will be checked prior to your initial session.
 Normally clients owe their typical co-pay or deductible, this depends on the plan.
 If you are worried about the fees or costs this can be address with your clinician or when entering services.

 Can this tele-therapy really help?